async-profiler/async-profiler/README.md

 4. perf_event_open API is not supported on this system, e.g. WSL.

-For permissions-related reasons (such as 1 and 2), using `--fdtransfer` while running the profiler as a privileged user will allow using perf_events.
+For permissions-related reasons (such as 1 and 2), using `--fdtransfer` while running the profiler as a privileged user may solve the issue.

-If changing the configuration is not possible, you may fall back to `-e itimer` profiling mode.
+If changing the configuration is not possible, you may fall back to `-e ctimer` profiling mode.
 It is similar to `cpu` mode, but does not require perf_events support.
 As a drawback, there will be no kernel stack traces.